Theme:

 • Deep Ocean Mission: The Deep Ocean Mission is a comprehensive program launched by the government to explore, conserve and sustainably use India’s ocean resources.
 It aims to enhance the country’s capabilities in deep-sea exploration and resource utilization, including mineral and bioresource exploration, and develop deep-sea technologies.

-Also Read : One year of GST
+Also Read : Internationalization of the Rupee

 Conclusion: